lzxlin/kNN-BioEL/README.md

 ### Evaluation

-After training the model or downloading the pre-trained weights, execute the following command to evaluate $k$NN-BioEL.
+After training the model or downloading the pre-trained weights, execute the following command to evaluate kNN-BioEL.

 ```shell
 bash scripts/eval_knn_cometa.sh 0